thomasaarholt/prism-em.github.io/about.md

 * 3D output: Controlled by command line option "-3D 0/1" where 0 or 1 is a boolean on/off.
 The 3D output is saved to `filename_output`.
 By default this is on.
 * 4D output: Controlled by command line option "-4D 0/1" where 0 or 1 is a boolean on/off.
 The 4D output saves a separate 2D MRC image for each X/Y probe scan position.
 The output name for each image is tagged with the X and Y scan position index + `filename_output`.
 By default this is off.

-For example, the `prism` command
+For example, the `prismatic` command
-`prism -i atoms.XYZ -2D 0 10 -4D 1 -3D 1 -o example.mrc`
+`./prismatic -i atoms.XYZ -2D 0 10 -4D 1 -3D 1 -o example.mrc`
 will produce "prism\_2Doutput\_example.mrc" with the 2D bright field image integrated from 0-10 mrad, the 3D output in "example.mrc", and many 2D images of the form "example\_X##\_Y##\_FP##.mrc".
 For the time being, it will likely require some scripting on the user's part to wrangle the 4D output.
 In the future, we intend to introduce an hdf5 format to contain each of these outputs in a unified way.